 AD is typically the initial manifestation of an atopic diathesis, which affects people with a hereditary predisposition and also includes asthma and rhinitis.
-Asthma or rhinitis could develop in children with AD up to 80% of the time (2).
-The worldwide prevalence of asthma symptoms caused by atopic sensitization in was 30% in adults and ranged with a large international variation from 0% to 93.8% in children.
-In Italy, the fraction of current asthma attributable to atopy in pediatric patients was 56.2 %.
-(3-5).
-For the treatment of asthma, various biologics that target Th2 pathways have been approved.
-The most appropriate biologic for treating asthma depends on age, comorbidities, treatment objectives and exacerbation triggers (6).
-Due to the overlapping functions of IL-4 and IL-13, biologics that target just one of these molecules have not shown to be effective in treating asthma (7).
-TRA, selective IL-13 inhibitor, did not show efficacy in phase 3 clinical trials in asthma (8).
-Through multiple studies, DUP has shown effectiveness in the treatment of asthma(9,10).
-DUP is the only medication licensed to treat people with AD and concomitant asthma(11).
-A post-hoc subgroup analysis of DUP use in patients with AD and concomitant asthma demonstrate a significant improvements in AD-related outcomes and asthma(12).
-In the analysis the effectiveness of DUP in AD outcomes is equivalent to that of the overall study population and there are no safety differences between AD patients with concomitant asthma and those with AD alone.
+Asthma or rhinitis could develop in children with AD up to 80% of the time.2 The worldwide prevalence of asthma symptoms caused by atopic sensitization was 30% in adults and ranged with a large international variation from 0% to 93.8% in children.
+In Italy, the fraction of current asthma attributable to atopy in pediatric patients was 56.2%.3-5 For the treatment of asthma, various biologics that target Th2 pathways have been approved.
+The most appropriate biologic for treating asthma depends on age, comorbidities, treatment objectives and exacerbation triggers.
+Due to the overlapping functions of IL-4 and IL-13, biologics that target just one of these molecules are not effective in treating asthma.
+7 TRA, a selective IL-13 inhibitor, did not show efficacy in phase 3 clinical trials in asthma.8 Through multiple studies.
+DUP has shown effectiveness in the treatment of asthma.
+9,10 DUP is the only medication licensed to treat people with AD and concomitant asthma.11 A post-hoc subgroup analysis of DUP use in patients with AD and concomitant asthma demonstrated significant improvements in AD-related outcomes and asthma.12 In the analysis, the effectiveness of DUP in AD outcomes is equivalent to that of the overall study population and there are no safety differences between AD patients with concomitant asthma and those with AD alone.
 It would be an interesting issue to explore if early treatment with DUP could prevent subsequent asthma development in children with AD.

-Janus Kinases mediate activity of many asthma-relevant cytokines.
+Janus kinases (JAK) mediate the activity of many asthma-relevant cytokines.
 Theoretically and based on animal models they might be used to treat asthma.
-GDC-0214 and GDC-4379, inhaled small molecule JAK1 inhibitors, demonstrated dose-dependent reductions of fractional exhaled nitric oxide and peripheral biomarkers of inflammation in patients with mild asthma(13,14).
+GDC-0214 and GDC-4379, inhaled small molecule JAK1 inhibitors, demonstrated dose-dependent reductions of fractional exhaled nitric oxide and peripheral biomarkers of inflammation in patients with mild asthma.^{13,14}

-JAK1/2 inhibitor BAR demonstrated a promising treatment for severe eosinophilic asthma(15).
-To evaluate the impact JAKis can have on treating asthma, more research must be done.
+JAK1/2 inhibitor BAR demonstrated a promising treatment for severe eosinophilic asthma.
+15 To evaluate the impact JAK inhibitors (JAKis) can have on treating asthma, more research must be done.